stonepros/stone/doc/releases/hammer.rst

   read; they must be found to be sufficiently hot before that happens.
 * *Monitor performance*: the monitors now perform writes to the local data store asynchronously, improving overall responsiveness.
-* *Recovery tools*: the ceph-objectstore-tool is greatly expanded to allow manipulation of an individual OSDs data store for debugging and repair purposes.
+* *Recovery tools*: the stone-objectstore-tool is greatly expanded to allow manipulation of an individual OSDs data store for debugging and repair purposes.
 This is most heavily used by our QA infrastructure to exercise recovery code.

-I would like to take this opportunity to call out the amazing growth in contributors to Ceph beyond the core development team from Inktank.
+I would like to take this opportunity to call out the amazing growth in contributors to Stone beyond the core development team from Inktank.
 Hammer features major new features and improvements from Intel, Fujitsu, UnitedStack, Yahoo, UbuntuKylin, CohortFS, Mellanox, CERN, Deutsche Telekom, Mirantis, and SanDisk.